rakesh-31-3/Mountblue/Cli.md

 37.awk(Text processing):
   Example: awk '{print $1}' filename

-38.sed(Steam Editor): it process the text file. it works line by line
+38.sed(Steam Editor): it process the text file. it works line by line -> It is used to edit streams (files) using regular expressions.
+   -> But this editing is not permanent.
+It remains only in display, but in actual, file content remains the same.
   Example: sed -n '100,200p' filename

 39. | (pipe): used to combine multiple commands, pipe convert the output of the one command as th input for thr anthor command